Mendrejk/watch-with-friends/README.md

 ## Installation
 1. Clone the repository
 2. Install [rancher-desktop](https://rancherdesktop.io/) for managing the kubernetes cluster (use the moby option)
-   1. Make sure that you don't have docker desktop running!
+   1. Make sure that you don't have docker desktop and minikube running!
 3. Make sure rancher is running and there are no issues in the diagnostics tab
 4. Run the services/k8s_build script to build and apply the kubernetes services
 5. In rancher-desktop, click the port-forwarding tab and forward kong-gateway-proxy - kong-proxy on port **2137**.